paulohenrique64/java-online-shooter-game/README.md

 - mongodb
 - nginx

-### running project
+### Running the game

-in the project root, run this following commands
+in the game project root, run this following commands

 ```
 docker compose build